NVIDIA/NVFlare/docs/getting_started.rst

 .. code-block::

-  nvflare poc start
+  nvflare poc --start

 To start the server and client systems without an admin console:

 .. code-block::

-  nvflare poc start -ex admin@nvidia.com
+  nvflare poc --start -ex admin@nvidia.com

 For more details, see :ref:`poc_command`.